DJPrice10/ABCdE-Code/README.md

 by David J. Price, Nigel G. Bean, Joshua V. Ross and Jonathan Tuke.

-Please direct any questions or comments about the code to david.j.price@adelaide.edu.au.
+Please direct any questions or comments about the code to david.j.price@alumni.adelaide.edu.au.